ods94065/packer-puppet-example/README.md

 which may correspond to different machine "roles".

-Inspired by the example provided by[James Carr's blog post](http://blog.james-carr.org/2013/07/24/immutable-servers-with-packer-and-puppet/), we provide a mechanism to specify different kinds of "nodes", which differ only in their Puppet node configuration.
+Inspired by the example provided by[James Carr's blog post](http://blog.james-carr.org/2013/07/24/immutable-servers-with-packer-and-puppet/), we provide a mechanism to specify different kinds of nodes, which differ only in their Puppet node configuration.
 The configuration of these different image kinds is managed by `nodes.yaml`.

 To define a new kind of node, edit `nodes.yaml` and add your node name as a new key at the top level.
 The `classes` list underneath it is a list of Puppet classes